mittal-parth/personal-portfolio/readme.md

 1. Obtaining your own GitHub personal access token

-- You can create your own personal access token to use with the GitHub API in the web app, this can be done simply through your GitHub profile settings.
-Here is the official guide from GitHub on how to do this - [GitHub Docs - Creating  personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
+- A personal access token can be created to use the GitHub API following the official guide from GitHub - [GitHub Docs - Creating  personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)

 2. Adding your token to the environment variables file